giltayar/bilt/docs/build-configurations.md

 * `--build`: enables disables "build" when building
 * `--test`: enables disables "test" when building
 * `--publish`: enables disables "publish" when building
-* `--git`: no-git disables push/pull/commit together (even if they are defaults in the `.biltrc.json`), unless they are explicitly specified in the command line
+* `--git`: no-git disables push/pull/commit together, unless they are explicitly specified in the command line